What If Generosity Is What We Are?

 Hi friend!
 When you hear the word ‘generosity,’ what do you think of?

-I’d like to explore this a little with you, as generosity has been a topic that’s quite relevant lately.
+I’d like to explore this a little with you, as generosity has been a topic that’s been in my awareness quite a lot lately.

-Most of us tend to think of generosity as something we do – like an action or a choice to give something to someone else.
-And then we wonder why it can feel so forced, or exhausting, or like something we have to talk ourselves into.
+Most of us tend to think of generosity as something we do – such as, an action or a choice to give something to someone else.
+(And then we wonder why it can feel so forced, or exhausting, or something we have to talk ourselves into!)

 Well, what if we’ve got it backwards?